Small business tax preparation 101: what to bring to tax appointments

 2 – Download your books

-While many tax preparers also run a small business owners’ books, if this is not the case for you, you’ll want to bring your tax and financials records, like a copy of your prior-year tax return and information about your business assets, liabilities, and equity.
+While many tax preparers also run small business owners’ books, if this is not the case for you, you’ll want to bring your tax and financial records, like a copy of your prior-year tax return and information about your business assets, liabilities, and equity.
 In addition, bring your profit and loss statements and balance sheets if you have them.

 Need a hand with bookkeeping?
 Schedule a free bookkeeping consultation to see how we can help with your bookkeeping needs.